jjhesk/LoyalNativeSlider/README.md

 completion of the `arrayList` with your own type `T` , `T` as your data type

 ### Step 9
 call `mSliderLayout.loadSliderList` or `.addSliderList` or `.addSlider` independently. finally, check the result.
-For more variant and options you may [check out the sample and testing code from here.](https://github.com/jjhesk/LoyalNativeSlider/tree/master/weblnslider/src/main/java/com/hkm/loyalns/demos)
+For more variant and options you may

 ====